-The Company continues to review potential transactions, but as of the date of this MD&A, none have been approved by the Board of Directors.
+The Company continues to review other potential transactions, but as of the date of this MD&A, none have been completed.

 RELATED PARTY TRANSACTIONS

 Related parties consist of companies owned by executive officers and directors.
 The following is a list of the related parties that the Company entered into trading transactions with: